Is a Brown Discharge a Sign of a Disease?

 Brown Discharge and Diseases

-A light brown discharge is a sign of an STD.
+A light brown discharge can be a sign of an STD.
 The main STDs associated with a brown discharge include trichomoniasis, Chlamydia, genital warts, and gonorrhea.

-Cervical cancer is also associated brown [email protected] discharges.
+Cervical cancer is also associated brown vaginal discharges.
 Cervical cancer spreads through the human papillomavirus (HPV).
 Other symptoms of cervical cancer include fatigue, loss of appetite, leg pain, weight loss, and pelvic pain.

 In most cases, a brown discharge is a normal body process and usually disappears in a few days.
 However, if the discharge remains for long, there is cause for alarm.
 If you are experiencing abnormal women’s discharge, consult a doctor as soon as possible.